An optimization-based approach to ranking aggregation with weak order outputs: Weak-order aggregation under additional constraints

-Constraint \eqref{eq:p_buckets_4} ensures that exactly $p$ representatives are selected and therefore $p$ buckets are created.
-Constraints \eqref{eq:asigniado_si_representante_4} enforce that an item can only be placed in a bucket whose representative has actually been selected.
-Constraints~\eqref{eq:asignado_o_representante_4} require that every item is either a representative itself or is assigned to the bucket of a representative with a higher index.
-Constraints~\eqref{eq:antes_si_mismo_bucket_4} and~\eqref{eq:despues_si_mismo_bucket_4} ensure that, whenever an element belongs to a bucket represented by another one, both must be tied.
-By transitivity, this implies that all elements within the same bucket are tied.
-Finally, constraints \eqref{eq:un_representante_por_bucket_4} guarantee that each bucket has exactly one representative: the largest-indexed item in that bucket.
+Constraint~\eqref{eq:p_buckets_4} ensures that exactly \(p\) representatives are selected and therefore \(p\) buckets are created.
+Constraints~\eqref{eq:asigniado_si_representante_4} enforce that an item can only be assigned to a selected representative.
+Constraints~\eqref{eq:asignado_o_representante_4} require that every item is either a representative itself or is assigned to the bucket of a representative with larger index.
+Constraints~\eqref{eq:antes_si_mismo_bucket_4} and~\eqref{eq:despues_si_mismo_bucket_4} ensure that, whenever an item belongs to a bucket represented by another one, both items are tied.
+By transitivity, this implies that all items within the same bucket are tied.
+Finally, constraints~\eqref{eq:un_representante_por_bucket_4} guarantee that each bucket has exactly one representative, namely the largest-indexed item in that bucket.

 In addition, we note that the following inequality, although not explicitly included in model~\eqref{mod:p-bucket_2}, is always satisfied by any feasible solution and can therefore be regarded as a valid inequality.